caalberts/localroast/README.md

 ## Overview

-Localroast is a lightweight Go command line tool to run a local stub http service.
-The endpoints and the stubbed responses are defined in a JSON file.
+Localroast quickly stubs a HTTP server.
+The stubbed endpoints and responses are defined in a JSON file.

 ## Installation